guruvyasa/A-Quick-Java-Primer/interfaces.md

 ##The Interface Body

-The interface body can contain abstract methods, default methods, and static methods.
-An abstract method within an interface is followed by a semicolon, but no braces (an abstract method does not contain an implementation).
-Default methods are defined with the default modifier, and static methods with the static keyword.
-All abstract, default, and static methods in an interface are implicitly public, so you can omit the public modifier.
+* The interface body can contain abstract methods, default methods, and static methods.
+* An abstract method within an interface is followed by a semicolon, but no braces (an abstract method does not contain an implementation).
+* Default methods are defined with the default modifier, and static methods with the static keyword.
+* All abstract, default, and static methods in an interface are implicitly public, so you can omit the public modifier.

-In addition, an interface can contain constant declarations.
+* An interface can contain constant declarations.
 All constant values defined in an interface are implicitly public, static, and final.
 Once again, you can omit these modifiers.